Skip to main content

 Production cache.t4g.small

-If you find your ElastiCache for Redis instance is running out of CPU or memory, try changing the instance type (micro, small) to a larger instance type such as medium.
+If you find your ElastiCache for Redis instance is running out of CPU or memory, try changing the instance size (micro, small) to a larger instance size such as medium.

 Statistics